ivangfr/springboot-vault-examples/vault-approle-mysql/README.md

 ./setup-vault-mysql.sh
 ```

-The `ROLE_ID` printed in the end of the script execution will be used to start `student-service`.
+The `ROLE_ID` is printed in the end of the script execution.
+Export it in the terminal that you will start `student-service`.

 ## Start student-service